Between Alarms Charters

 Horsepower per Engine: 150

-Get ready for an awesome day of fishing on Cape Cod!
-Captain Doug Edmunds will take you and up to three friends on a 4-hour inshore trip chasing Black Sea Bass.
-Whether you're new to fishing or have years of experience, this charter is perfect for everyone.
-You'll head out during peak Sea Bass season to some of the captain's favorite local spots where these fish love to hang out.
+Hop aboard for a laid-back 4-hour fishing trip off the coast of Cape Cod, where you'll try your luck catching Black Sea Bass with Captain Doug Edmunds.
+This private charter is perfect for small groups of up to four people, whether you're new to fishing or an old pro.
+You'll head out during prime Sea Bass season to some of the captain's favorite local spots where these fish like to hang out.
 No need to worry about gear - all the rods, reels, tackle, and bait are provided.
-Just bring along some snacks, drinks, and anything else you might want for a fun day on the water.
-The captain will pick the best departure time and location based on tides and weather to give you the best shot at landing some nice Sea Bass.
-Book your trip now for an amazing Cape Cod fishing adventure with a seasoned local guide who knows these waters like the back of his hand.
+Just bring yourself, some snacks, drinks, and anything else you might want for a few hours on the water.
+The exact departure time and place might change a bit depending on tides and weather, but Captain Doug will make sure you're in the best position to land some fish.
+Book your trip now and get ready for a fun day of Sea Bass fishing with a Cape Cod local who knows these waters like the back of his hand.

 Between Alarms Charters